 When temperatures plummet, horses really come into their own resilient selves.
 Even without the aid of thick rugs and blankets, horses can stand temperatures of up to -4F perfectly fine.

-As part of their miraculous body clock, they shed their light summer coats as early as August to make way for a thicker coat full of weatherproofing natural oils, which will keep growing right through to around 22nd December.
+As part of their miraculous body clock, they shed their light summer coats as early as August.
+This makes way for a thicker coat full of weatherproofing natural oils, which will keep growing right through to around 22nd December.

-You will also recognise the bushier “puffed” up effect of horse hair in winter too, which is actually a fundamental process called piloerection.
-What happens here is individual hairs stand on end and create a warming, fuzzy canopy beneath which are air pockets that act as a heat-trapping layer.
+You will also recognise the bushier “puffed” up effect of horse hair in winter too.
+This is actually a fundamental process called piloerection.
+Individual hairs stand on end and create a warming, fuzzy canopy beneath which are air pockets that act as a heat-trapping layer.

-And when you realize that horses have two coats, an outer ‘guard’ coat and closer inner coat, with around 3,200 individual strands in total, this can be pretty cozy even in an onslaught of cold air.
+Did you you realize that horses have two coats?
+An outer ‘guard’ coat and closer inner coat, with around 3,200 individual strands in total, this can be pretty cozy even in an onslaught of cold air.

 Stable management in the winter….

-All of these thermoregulatory processes are incredible, though it’s still important to support this with some actions in the stable.
+All of these thermoregulatory processes are incredible.
+Though it’s still important to support this with some actions in the stable.
 Owners should still keep all sleeping quarters tidy, hygienic and well-ventilated with a regular change of bedding.
-A potential blind spot to be flagged would be to ensure that all drafts or pasture-facing doors are covered up in advance to prevent chills creeping through.
+Ensure that all drafts or pasture-facing doors are covered up in advance to prevent chills creeping through.

-You can invest in heating for horse stalls, though this can cause some confusion when horses are acclimatising to different temperatures: the cozy stable and icy outdoors.
-And if your horse is roaming around the field, independent outdoor shelters, separate to the main stable, could be an effective way to offer a safe haven against wind-chills.
+You can invest in heating for horse stalls.
+However, this can cause some confusion when horses are acclimatising to different temperatures.
+The cozy stable and icy outdoors.
+I your horse is roaming around the field, independent outdoor shelters could be an effective way to offer a safe haven against wind-chills.

 Using blankets and horse rugs for insulation…

-Certain ages, like foals or senior horses, or horses with certain coat thicknesses, say if you’ve had your horse clipped for the season, will particularly need some extra help from a cosy wrap-around.
-Though regardless of age or coat condition, if your horse is shivering or looking distinctly uncomfortable in the blustery conditions, then you’ll know to start searching for a cushy, quilted blanket.
+There are several factors to take into consideration when you are thinking of blanketing your horse.
+Certain ages, like foals or senior horses may require additional protection.
+Horses with certain coat thickness.
+If you’ve had your horse clipped they are likely to need some extra help.
+Though regardless of age or coat condition, if your horse is shivering or looking distinctly uncomfortable then you’ll know to start searching for a quality blanket.